SabrinaESMO/SabrinaESMO/README.md

 ### 📚🎮 ABOUT ME 🎮📚 ###

 I love reading, especially "romantasy" books like ACOTAR or Caraval.
-I cannot live without a world where to dive in every now and then to live some adventures.
+I cannot live without a world where I can dive in every now and then to live some adventures.

-I also love writting, painting, singing, and trying new activities.
-Rigth now I'm about to start diving in D&D's world.
+I also love freestyle slalom, true crime, writing, painting, and trying new activities in general.

 >[!NOTE]
->I'm not really active on social media, but you can find me in [Instagram](https://www.instagram.com/leyendoazul/) talking about books from time to time,
+>I'm not really active on social media, but you can find me in [Instagram](https://www.instagram.com/leyendoazul/) talking about books from time to time.
->or in [X](https://twitter.com/LeyendoAzul) very less often.